 Submit your academic credentials and proof that you meet the English language requirements to CAPR for review.
 This is to ensure your qualifications are not substantially different from Canadian entry-to-practice standards.

-Once your credentials are approved you can then begin preparing for the written and clinical components of the PCE and the OIEPB bridging program can help you do this efficiently and successfully.
+Once your credentials are approved you can then begin preparing for the written component of the PCE and the OIEPB bridging program can help you do this efficiently and successfully.

 ALTERNATIVE PHYSICAL THERAPY-RELATED CAREERS

-If your credentials are not approved by CAPR, you may want to consider alternative employment opportunities within the healthcare field utilizing your skills, knowledge and practical experience such as a Physiotherapy Assistant.
+If your credentials are not approved by CAPR, you may want to consider alternative employment opportunities within the healthcare field utilizing your skills, knowledge and practical experience such as a Physical Therapy Assistant.

-If you are educated and trained outside of Canada, you will need to fill a credentialing gap by taking a course related to the Knowledge of the Practice of Physiotherapy within the Canadian Healthcare System.
+If you are educated and trained outside of Canada, you will need to fill a credentialing gap by taking a course related to the knowledge of physical therapy practice within the Canadian healthcare context.
 This course must include a formal method of evaluation.
 The OIEPB course Physiotherapy Practice within the Canadian Health Care Context is approved by CAPR.
-This 6-week online course is offered 4 times per year and can be accessed anywhere in the world.
+This 6-week online course is offered 4 times per year and can be accessed from anywhere in the world.